 What catches us by surprise hurts us double. – Seneca.

 If you hate ‘The Secret’ and other Law of Attraction nonsense as much as I do, you might want to tattoo this one on your forearm.

-Premeditatio malorum turns that thought on its head.
-Loosely translated as ‘prepare for all evils’, it encourages you to always look out for what might go wrong.
+Lazily putting things ‘out to the universe’ while waiting for abundance to flow into your bank account is hugely disempowering.
+Premeditatio Malorum turns that idea on its head.
+Loosely translated as ‘prepare for all evils’, it encourages you to always look out for what can go wrong.
 It’s a negative visualisation exercise that forces you to consider everything that could go south.
-As a mental tool, it’s great because it prepares you for the many uncertainties in life.
+It’s an excellent mental tool that prepares you for the many uncertainties in life.

-You may be thinking ‘Alright then, enough with the doom and gloom now’ and I hear you.
-But to truly live a good life and become successful – whatever your definition of success is – you mustn’t close yourself off from what might be perceived as bad outcomes.
+You may be thinking ‘Alright then, enough with the doom and gloom now’.
+I hear you.
+But to truly live a good life and become successful – whatever your definition of success is – you can’t close yourself off from what might be perceived as bad outcomes.

-And although preparing for the worst won’t do anything to change the worst, it trains your resilience.
+And although preparing for the worst won’t do anything to change the outcome, it does train your resilience.
 When challenging circumstances do occur, you’ll be much better equipped to deal with them.
-Instead of being blown off course by events, premeditatio malorum allows you to hold your nerve because you already decided beforehand on the way forward.
+Instead of being blown off course by events, Premeditatio Malorum allows you to hold your nerve because you already decided beforehand how you were going to respond.

 And yes, life will still kick you in the balls, but at least you’ll be wearing a nice jockstrap.

 This idea of preparing for the worst may ring a bell with those of you familiar with cognitive behavioural therapy (CBT).
 Indeed, as part of a technique called emotional habituation, CBT therapists often ask their clients repeatedly to visualise fearful events as if they've already happened.
 By training them to confront these events in a controlled manner, clients become more effective at managing their anxiety and worrying less about the future.